glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 So for yellow, we have code that checks that the red and green components are large, and the blue component is small.
 For red, we have code that checks that the red component is large, and the green and blue components are small.

-In general, we can try doing a similar think for lots of colours: The colour we are looking at is similar to some specific colour (like red, green, blue, yellow) if the r, g, b components are similar.
+In general, we can try doing a similar thing for lots of colours: The colour we are looking at is similar to some specific colour (like red, green, blue, yellow) if the r, g, b components are similar:

 ```python
 r, g, b = color_sensor.rgb